 A Functional Configuration Audit was performed to ensure the system functions and operates as described within the system's technical documentation.
 A Notice of Anomaly was created to cover all discrepancies notated during the FCA.
 Further detail is located within Appendix D of this report.
-A total of 26 discrepancies were identified and corrected prior to the conclusion of the test campaign.
+All discrepancies noted were corrected prior to the conclusion of the test campaign.

-4.6.7 Availability
+4.7.7 Availability